smartgic/skill-ovos-mm-wakeword/README.md

 Fill this out with your appropriate information and hit save.

+## MagicMirror configuration

 In order to reach the `/mycroft` route on your MagicMirror, you need to allow the remote connection for a specific IP address or for a network range.

 Please have a look here: https://github.com/smartgic/MMM-mycroft-wakeword

 ## Credits